CDCgov/prime-reportstream/prime-router/docs/proposals/0006-quality-filters.md

 ## ANALYSIS

-The purpose of the exercise is to figure out the Default Covid 19 QualityFilter - the bare minimum set of required covid-19 fields, such that the data is forwarded to any state.
+The purpose of the exercise is to figure out the bare minimum set of required covid-19 fields. in order to send that data forward to any state.

 I started by looking only at the fields that currently exist in all three schemas:  SimpleReport, Strac, and Waters.
 There are just under 30 fields that appear in all three(!), so that makes a much easier starting point.